Henriad: An earlier use

 An earlier use of the word "Henriad" to refer to a group of Shakespeare's plays occurs in a book published in 1876 titled Shakespeare’s Diversions; A Medley of Motley Wear.
 The author does not define the word, but indicates that the plays in which the character, Mistress Quickly, hostess of the Boar's Head Tavern, appears include "The English Henriad" as well as The Merry Wives of Windsor.
 The source also indicates that the number of plays she appears in is four — "one more than is granted to Falstaff".
 The four plays that Mistress Quickly appears in are The Merry Wives of Windsor, the two parts of Henry IV, and Henry V.

 Voltaire’s Henriade

-The French critic and playwright Voltaire is known for making extreme criticisms of Shakespeare that he would then balance with more positive comments.
+The French critic and playwright Voltaire is known for making extreme criticisms of Shakespeare, which he would then balance with more positive comments.
 For example, Voltaire called Shakespeare a "barbarian" and his works a "huge dunghill" that contains some pearls.
 Voltaire wrote an epic poem titled La Henriade (1723), which is sometimes translated as Henriade.
 Voltaire's poem is based on Henry IV of France (1553 – 1610).
 Algernon Charles Swinburne points out how the two similarly titled works, Shakespeare's and Voltaire's, are dissimilar, in that Shakespeare's "differs from Voltaire’s as Zaïre [a tragedy written by Voltaire] differs from Othello."